 - Resources to nurture the health and well-being of our students and families

 - Resources for anti-racist and Diversity, Equity, & Inclusion work

 - Salary, benefits, and professional development opportunities for our dedicated faculty

 CDS, like most independent schools, intentionally sets tuition below the full cost of education to keep the school more affordable to a wider range of families.
-With the Annual Fund, we are able to provide $3.5 million in sliding scale tuition for nearly a third of our families.
+The Annual Fund helps provide the money we need to cover almost $3.5 million in sliding scale tuition for nearly a third of our families.
 Socio-economic diversity is one of CDS’ core values, and by keeping tuition increases to a minimum we can remain affordable to a diverse pool of families and deepen our commitment to an inclusive community.

 The Annual Fund kicks off in October and continues through November.
 The majority of pledges and gifts are received during this time, and all pledges are to be paid by May 1, 2021.
 Look in your mailbox for our Annual Fund letter and in your inbox for a kick-off email from our parent co-chairs at the end of September.
 Parent volunteers will be reaching out to you to discuss the Annual Fund.